Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 QT-prolonging Agents (Highest Risk): QT-prolonging Agents (Indeterminate Risk - Caution) may enhance the QTc-prolonging effect of QT-prolonging Agents (Highest Risk).
 Management: Monitor for QTc interval prolongation and ventricular arrhythmias when these agents are combined.
 Patients with additional risk factors for QTc prolongation may be at even higher risk.
 Monitor therapy

 RifAMPin: May decrease the serum concentration of Siponimod.
-Management: Coadministration of siponimod with rifampin, a moderate inducer of CYP2C9 and a strong inducer of CYP3A4, is not recommended.
 Avoid combination

 Rifapentine: May decrease the serum concentration of CYP2C9 Substrates (High risk with Inducers).
 Monitor therapy